We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Nectar states this mattress can benefit individuals with back pain and provides pressure relief to the shoulders, hips, and legs for nearly every body type.
 However, there are no studies to prove this.

 This mattress may have cooling properties that can benefit hot sleepers.
-The foam has CertiPUR-US certification, meaning it is free from many harmful chemicals.
+The foam has CertiPUR-US certification, which is free from harmful chemicals.

 The Nectar Memory Foam Mattress is available for purchase online.